Le-foucheur/Typst-VarTable/documentation.typ

     ],
   )
 ]

-PS: yes, technically these bars are arrows for fletcher but shhh, keep it to yourself to make tables that don't make sense.

 ===== 2.2.1.2.2 type of bar
 For all signs except the first one, instead of putting the sign directly, you can put a couple, whose first element defines the previous bar's type. \